ulriklystbaek/smarthouse-ha/README.md

 ## Need help?

 I am in a lack of time, so this is not a thorough guide.
 Please let me know if people are interested in a more detailed guide.
 I will try to expand it if you tell me what problems you encounter.
-I do not want to spend time building it, if no one are going to use it.
+I do not want to spend time building it, if no one are going to use it, so reach out.